bpmn-io/bpmn-js-examples/properties-panel-extension/README.md

 The first step to a custom property is to create your own `PropertiesProvider`.
 The provider defines which properties are available and how they are organized in the panel using tabs, groups and input elements.

-We created the [`MagicPropertiesProvider`](app/provider/magic/MagicPropertiesProvider.js) which exposes the "magic" tab on top of the existing BPMN properties.
+We created the [`MagicPropertiesProvider`](app/provider/magic/MagicPropertiesProvider.js) which exposes the "magic" group on top of the existing BPMN properties.
+Note that we make sure that the group is shown only if a start event is selected.

 ```javascript
 function MagicPropertiesProvider(propertiesPanel, translate) {